khadas/khadas_docs/source/vim1/SetupTFTPServer.md

 Bytes transferred = 901120 (dc000 hex)
 kvim#
 ```
-If everything goes fine, the printing should be something like above.
+If everything goes well, the terminal print-out will look similar to what is shown above.

 ### Troubleshooting
-* You might need to check the connection of the Lan cable if printing like below:
+* You might need to check the connection of your LAN cable if the terminal print-out looks like:
 ```
 kvim# tftp 1080000 u-boot.bin
 dwmac.c9410000 Waiting for PHY auto negotiation to complete.........
 TIMEOUT !